- Free delivery over £40

 For more constipation treatments and advice please take a look at our Advice for Constipation page.

 Reading the following warnings carefully will help to ensure you are selecting an appropriate product.

-- Because some medication can affect how Dulcolax suppositories work, and also Dulcolax suppositories can affect how some other medication work, consult your doctor or pharmacist if you have recently taken or if you are taking the following medication obtained with or without a prescription: herbal medicines, diuretics (water tablets - e.g. Furosemide or Bendrofluazide), or steroids (e.g. prednisolone).
+- Because some medicines can affect how Dulcolax suppositories work, and also Dulcolax suppositories can affect how some other medicines work, consult your doctor or pharmacist if you have recently taken or if you are taking the following medication obtained with or without a prescription: herbal medicines, diuretics (water tablets - e.g. Furosemide or Bendrofluazide), or steroids (e.g. prednisolone).

 - If you take more than the required dose, consult your doctor immediately.

 Please read all packaging and the Product Information Leaflet before taking any new medicine and inform your doctor of medicines you are taking or intend to take.